zeritti/prometheus-community-helm-charts/charts/prometheus/README.md

 Field `extraScrapeConfigs` can still be used for additional scrape configs and is not affected by the change.

 Using the new field is not mandatory, `serverFiles."prometheus.yml".scrape_configs` works in the same way as before but is _unset_ by default.
-Users wishing to continue using this field should unset `scrapeConfigs` before upgrading:
+Users wishing to continue using this field via a custom values file should unset `scrapeConfigs` before upgrading:

 ```yaml
 scrapeConfigs: null
 ```

-Similarly, users who wish to make use of the new field but have modified the previous default scrape configs - the modifications should be transferred in `scrapeConfigs` and the previous scrape configs removed.
+Similarly, users who wish to make use of the new field but have modified the previous default scrape configs should transfer the modifications in `scrapeConfigs` and remove the previous scrape configs.

 #### To 27.0